-Democrats To Get DOJ Documents, But Dispute Rages On Between Hill And White House
+Trump, Democrats Trade Blame As Infrastructure Talks Crumble Over Investigations

 Democrats, meanwhile, are conflicted as to what action to take based on Mueller's findings and the reluctance they say they've encountered from the Trump administration about other inquiries, including his finances and business practices.

-House Speaker Nancy Pelosi, D-Calif., met with Schiff and other top lieutenants on Wednesday morning to discuss the internecine disputes over whether, in the most extreme case, to initiate impeachment proceedings against the president.
+Pelosi with Schiff and other top lieutenants on Wednesday morning to discuss the internecine disputes over whether, in the most extreme case, to initiate impeachment proceedings against the president.

 The speaker, who has said she opposes impeachment, is trying to calibrate a message that resonates both with her own chairmen — who are locking horns with the Trump administration — with Democrats, who loathe Trump — and with Americans more broadly, most of whom are much cooler about impeachment.